 The results tend to last longer than when you shave.

 It’s quick and easy to use at home.
 You simply apply, wait, and rinse off the product at the time stated in the instructions.

-These products can irritate your skin, so dermatologists recommend that you test them. (instructions below under How to get best results from a depilatory).
+These products can irritate your skin, so dermatologists recommend that you test them.
+(To find out how to test a depilatory, watch the video below).

 Some people can use a product for months or years before it starts to irritate their skin.

 Some people dislike the odor of these products.